 You also can’t turn two Bose speakers into a stereo-pair, though this is a lot less relevant when dealing with soundbars.

 The Bose Music app, while friendly and easy to use, lacks some features I’d like to see like universal search, support for more music services, and the ability to stream music from a personal library on the network.

-You can choose from Spotify Premium and Free, Apple Music, TuneIn, Pandora, SiriusXM, Amazon Music, Deezer, and iHeartRadio within the app, or you can use any audio app on your phone or tablet and directly stream to the Soundbar 700 via AirPlay 2 or Bluetooth.
+You can choose from Spotify Premium and Free, Apple Music, TuneIn, Pandora, SiriusXM, Amazon Music, Deezer, and iHeartRadio within the app, or you can use any audio app on your phone or tablet and directly stream to the Soundbar 700 via AirPlay 2, Chromecast Built-in (when supported by your apps) or Bluetooth.
 The disadvantage to these options is that control and content reside on a single device and other people in the home won’t be able to edit the playlist or keep listening if the person with the source device leaves the house.

 You’re also limited to a set of just six favorites (which Bose calls presets), so whether it’s a preferred radio station, podcast, or playlist, you’ll have to pick wisely.

 It’s big, it’s bulky, and I’m not a fan of rubberized surface that covers all of the buttons, but I have to admit, Bose’s Soundbar Universal Remote is well thought-out as long as you only need to control a maximum of three devices (other than the soundbar itself).